Effect-TS/effect/packages/schema/README.md

 */
 ```

-As shown in the code above, the first approach returns a `Forbidden` error, indicating that using `parseEither` with an async transformation is not allowed.
+As shown in the code above, the first approach returns a `Forbidden` error, indicating that using `decodeUnknownEither` with an async transformation is not allowed.
 However, the second approach works as expected, allowing you to handle async transformations and return the desired result.

 ### Excess properties